Are you part of the 90% majority of people who don’t consume enough fruits and vegetables each day?

 This ensures optimal quality in both our Organic Fermented Fruits and Organic Fermented Greens.

-Let’s take a look at the fruit blend we’ve added to our Organic Fermented Fruits…
+Let’s look at the fruit blend we’ve added to our Organic Fermented Fruits…

 Little-Known Fruits Provide Abundant Antioxidant Power

-The Fermented Fruit Blend in our Organic Fermented Fruits includes well-known favorites, like strawberries, blueberries, cranberries, raspberries and apple.
+The Fermented Fruit Blend in our Organic Fermented Fruits includes well-known favorites, like organic strawberries, blueberries, cranberries, raspberries and apples.
 It also includes some fruits you may not have heard of, including these proven favorites:

 Amla, or Indian gooseberries